 Throughout the show, hints of R&B and soul from the rhythm section would intertwine with elements of classic rock.
 They are: Tim on drums, Jason on keyboard, Colin on guitar, Max on bass, and Bubby on percussion.
 There’s a lot of them, which totally works, because they make it work.
 It takes skill to bring that many people together to create a cohesive sound and they have no trouble managing.

 During their set, they covered Jackie Wilson’s Higher and Higher.
 So let me tell you this, I haven’t thought of that song in forever and I definitely forgot how much I enjoyed it.
 The energy radiating from the stage spread to those in the crowd who were not already dancing.
 Everyone had their boogie shoes on at that point.
 Chuck was able to showcase his vocal range throughout the number.
 He proved that he could gutter growl in one breath and nail the next octave higher in the following.
 I daresay he may have even hit falsetto, but I have no musical training so I can’t really speak to that.

 I had zero doubts when they told me that they were the band that shows up and entertains.
 Ten people brought 150% effort each that night to that tiny stage.
 They danced so much that they were constantly bumping into each other, which only proved to me how much they enjoy creating music and performing it for the rest of us.
-Hopefully, I can convince them to play an all age show in the future cos I know my kids would have a blast watching them too.
+Thankfully, I was able to convince them to play Camp Punksylvania, cos my kids have been dying to see them too.

 If you haven’t seen iNCO FIdO live yet, then you obviously need to get on that.
-They have eluded to some pretty big projects in the works, but you can catch them at these next shows!
+Catch them on 3/21 at 222 Ormsby with some other great bands!!!

 These guys and gal are beyond talented and they are super sweet humans.
 Follow them on the Facebook here and go buy their album, Elastic Reality, here (which I just reviewed so you should have already done this.
 Just sayin….)